protonet/platform-example-integration/README.md

-# Docker for System Integrators
+# Docker for Protonet Platform System Integrators

 First steps leading to a local installation suitable for all tasks regarding the integration of an existing application into Protonet Platform.